fabioxce1/fabioxce1/README.md

 	<img src = "https://github.com/7oSkaaa/7oSkaaa/blob/output/github-contribution-grid-snake.svg?" alt = "Snake Game"/>
 </p>

-# 💻 Fabio Santos Serrano | Senior PHP & Laravel Developer
+# 💻 Hi, I'm Fabio Santos Serrano | Senior PHP & Laravel Developer
 ### "Building tomorrow's digital infrastructure, one commit at a time."

 Systems Engineer with an architect’s mindset.
 I specialize in transforming complex business needs into scalable and elegant platforms.
 With over **5 years of experience** and **+80 deployed projects**, my focus is on clean code, extreme performance, and AI-driven innovation.